mdSHash/fast-dropship/README.md

 1. **Add a Client**
    - Navigate to "Clients" page
    - Click "Add New Client"
-   - Fill in client details
+   - Fill in client details (name, phone, email, location)
    - Save

 2. **Create an Order**
    - Go to "Add Order" page
    - Select the client
    - Enter order details (name, link, quantity)
-   - Set financial information (cost, customer price, taxes)
+   - Set financial information:
+     - Cost (your purchase price)
+     - Customer Price (what you charge)
+     - Taxes (any fees or taxes)
+   - Profit is calculated automatically
    - Assign to a user (admin only)
    - Submit